-There are currently five children in IAPS schools who are supported by the Schools Access Scheme.
+There are currently eight children in IAPS schools who are supported by the Schools Access Scheme.

 The name of their school will remain confidential, though each has agreed to match iTrust's funding until the pupil leaves the prep school, at either 11 or 13.

 The child grew up with two siblings, and a father who was a drug and alcohol addict.
 The father was shot in 2011 and left paralysed, before losing his life in a car accident a year later.

 The child's mother works as a part-time PE teacher, but understands she is likely to be made redundant in the near future.